 Look Good. . .Feel Better

-The Linda B. and Robert B. Wiggins Wellness-Survivorship Center offers a free class called Look Good…Feel Better in partnership with the American Cancer Society.
+The Linda B. and Robert B. Wiggins Wellness and Integrative Health Center offers a free class called Look Good…Feel Better in partnership with the American Cancer Society.
 In these classes, licensed cosmetologists teach beauty techniques to help those going through cancer treatment boost self-image and cope with physical side effects of treatment.
-Call the Wellness Center at 801-587-4585 for more information.
+Call the Wellness and Integrative Health Center at 801-587-4585 for more information.